liuyxpp/liuyxpp.github.io/_posts/2020-04-18-scattering-4.md

 \end{equation}
 $$

-The term in the right side of the above equation is just an identity matrix $\mI$.
+The term in the right hand side of the above equation is just an identity matrix $\mI$.
 In convention, we will write the matrix $[\vu\;\vv\;\vw]$ as $\mP$.
 Obviously, $\mP$ is an orthonormal matrix because its three column vectors are just three basis vectors of a coordinate system which are unit vectors and orthogonal to each other.
-As long as we know all the components of the three basis vectors of the internal coordinate in the reference coordinate system, we can easily construct $mP$ and the rotation matrix can be obtained by inverse the above equation:
+As long as we know all the components of the three basis vectors of the internal coordinate system in the reference coordinate system, we can easily construct $mP$ and the rotation matrix can be obtained by inverse the above equation:

 $$
     \mR = \mP^{-1}